My Capri & Amalfi Coast Experience

 Again, I’m photo-and-view goal oriented, and Capri was more… colorful?

-You have these vibrant warm colored flowers surrounding the greenery, the picturesque, sleek white house’s sitting on the hills, the playfully painted houses residing on the beach…
+In Capri, you’ll have these vibrant warm colored flowers surrounding the greenery, the picturesque, sleek white house’s sitting on the hills, the playfully painted houses residing on the beach…

 View of Capri near the ferry area; July 2018